iboB/jalog/doc/logging.md

 ## Stream Style Logging

 Jalog also supports stream-style logging with `operator<<`.
 Note that this is not done by inheriting from `std::ostream`.
-Jalog provides it's own class `jalog::Stream` which has an overload for `operator<<`.
+Jalog provides its own class `jalog::Stream` which has an overload for `operator<<`.

 The benefit of `jalog::Stream` is that it can be used to compose a single log message from multiple lines of code.
 However this comes at the cost of being a bit slower to compile than the Jalog Style logging from above and, most notably, even if it is disabled at compile-time the arguments of its `operator<<` (the values you log) will still be evaluated when you run the program, potentially making it a bit slower.